huijing/slides/28-modern-layouts/README.md

 The next thing we're going to cover is manual placement of grid items.
 When it comes to grid placement, my mind instinctively draws a parallel with placing pieces on a chessboard.

-I mentioned named lines a little bit earlier, and line names can be any string except “span”, which is a keyword.
+Other than using a numerical index to refer to specific grid lines, we can give them names as well.
+Line names can be any string except “span”, which is a keyword.

-A handy feature with grid lines is that they have a negative index as well.
+A handy feature with grid lines is that there's also a negative index.
 That means if you need to refer to the last grid line, and you don't know how many grid lines there are, you can use -1 to always get the last grid line.

-So say I want something to go into the big main area, I would set the `grid-row` to `2 / 3` or `content-start / footer-start`, and the `grid-column` to `2 / 3` or `content-start / last`.
+So say I want something to go into the big main area, I would set the both the `grid-row` and to `grid-column` `2 / 3` or use the line names `content-start / content-end`.

-This example shows how we can place items by specifying the `grid-row` and `grid-column` properties.
-These are actually shorthand for their respective `*-start` and `*-end` properties.
+Let's see how this works. `grid-row` and `grid-column` are actually shorthand for their respective start and end properties.
 By default, each grid item will take up 1 grid cell, so if I only put 1 value for the `grid-column` or `grid-row`, that will be the start position.
 Of course, I can make the grid item span multiple rows or columns by specifying an end value as well.

-Other than using numerical indexes to define grid tracks and grid areas, we can also name them.
+While we're at the topic of naming things, we can also name grid areas.
 The syntax of the `grid-template-areas` property provides a visualisation of the structure of the grid, making the overall layout of the grid container easier to understand.

-We then place items in their respective areas using the `grid-area` property on the item.
+We then place items in their respective areas using the grid-area property on the item.

 ## On vertical whitespace